Martin-Rudolph/Kikuchi/README.md

 ![Simulated_30](/Pictures/StereoSimulated.PNG)

-For comparison the stereographic projection from _Dynamic_ is given below:
+For comparison the stereographic projection from _DynamicS_ is given below:

 ![Simulated_30](/Pictures/SimulationSP.bmp)